Implement diode model

 The Diode block is simulated by a resistor, an inductor, and a DC voltage source connected in series with a switch.
 The switch operation is controlled by the voltage Vak and the current Iak.

 The diode internal resistance Ron, in ohms (Ω).
-The Resistance Ron parameter cannot be set to 0 when the Inductance Lon parameter is set to 0.
+The Resistance Ron parameter cannot be set to

 The diode internal inductance Lon, in henries (H).
-The Inductance Lon parameter cannot be set to 0 when the Resistance Ron parameter is set to 0.
+The Inductance Lon parameter cannot be set to

 The forward voltage of the diode device, in volts (V).

 Specifies an initial current flowing in the diode device.
 It is usually set to 0 in order to start the simulation with the diode device blocked.
 If the Initial Current IC parameter is set to a value greater than 0, the steady-state calculation considers the initial status of the diode as closed.